peter8838/gitskills/README.md

 # gitskills
-Creating a new branch is very quick.
+Creating a new branch is very quick & simple